 Like the Eightfold Path, perfections are all practiced simultaneously.

-In order to know the one Self, you must develop a likeness or identity with the Self.
+In order to know the Self, you must identify yourself with it.
 At the end of his teaching on love in his Sermon on the Mount, Yeshua said, “Be perfect as your heavenly Father is perfect.”
 Another time Yeshua rebuked Cephas, saying, “You are thinking not as God does, but as human beings do” (Mark 8:33).
-As Lester Levenson (1993) explained:
+As Lester Levenson (1993) said:

 Purgation: Letting go of what you are not